 June sees the start of a summer of festivals across the UK and Europe.

-If a festival is on your agenda for this summer whether it’s bright sunshine or driving rain, it is important to take care of your back so you can maximise the fun.
+Appealing to young and old, they focus on food and other activities as well as music; something for everyone.
+If a festival is on your agenda for this summer whether it’s rain or shine, it is important to take care of your back so you can maximise the fun.

 Many festival-goers just go for the day and some will choose to camp overnight but all will be sitting or sleeping on hard surfaces, carrying bags/rucksacks and standing for hours on end.

 Tim Hutchful, British Chiropractic Association (BCA) chiropractor, concludes that, although we all want to have fun, it is also important to remain level-headed and switched on to potential risks: “We all love the chance to let our hair down, but this shouldn’t be at the expense of our health.
 Simple things, such as remaining on the edge of a boisterous crowd or warming up slightly before dancing can help festival-goers to avoid injury and still have the time of their lives.”

 See our top tips to help to have the best festival for your back.